Montezuma Castle National Monument: Cliff dwelling

 Montezuma Castle is situated about 90 ft up a sheer limestone cliff, facing the adjacent Beaver Creek, which drains into the perennial Verde River just north of Camp Verde.
 It is one of the best-preserved cliff dwellings in North America, in part because of its ideal placement in a natural alcove that protects it from exposure to the elements.
 The precariousness of the dwelling's location and its immense scale of floor space across five stories suggest that the Sinagua were daring builders and skilled engineers.
 Access into the structure was most likely permitted by a series of portable ladders, which made it difficult for enemies to penetrate the natural defense of the vertical barrier.

-Perhaps the main reason the Sinagua chose to build the Castle so far above the ground, however, was to escape the threat of natural disaster in the form of the annual flooding of Beaver Creek.
-During the summer monsoon season, the creek frequently breached its banks, inundating the floodplain with water.
-The Sinagua recognized the importance of these floods to their agriculture, but likely also the potential destruction they presented to any structures built in the floodplain.
-Their solution was to build a permanent structure in the high recess afforded by the limestone cliff.

-The walls of Montezuma Castle are examples of early stone-and-mortar masonry, constructed almost entirely from chunks of limestone found at the base of the cliff, as well as mud and/or clay from the creek bottom.
+The walls of Montezuma Castle are examples of stone-and-mortar masonry, constructed almost entirely from chunks of limestone found at the base of the cliff, as well as locally acquired mud mortar.
+Studies have shown that several different types of mud mortar were especially engineered for specific purposes like durability, strength and color.
 The ceilings of the rooms also incorporated sectioned timbers as a kind of roof thatching, obtained primarily from the Arizona sycamore, a large hardwood tree native to the Verde Valley.
+Other wood used for roofing includes Ash, Alder, Ponderosa Pine, Douglas Fir and Pinyon Pine.